zavocc/seggsbench/readme.md

 seggsbench

-this bench evaluates if the model vibes with it, be a hall monitor, crosses the line, refuse, or preach with assistant role.
+this benchmark evaluates how naturally a model responds to “seggs” under a casual internet persona. higher scores reward natural, playful engagement; lower scores reflect forced or cringe writing, unnecessary hostility, refusals, or drift into a preachy assistant tone.

 with internet persona personality